Luos-io/Documentation/src/pages/tutorials/luos-tools/bootloader.md

   <img src="../../../_assets/img/tutorials/bootloader/detect_old_app.png">
 </p>

-You can see that **boot_service** has been replaced by **button_old** which is the name of the service running in your app: the bootloader switched to application mode and launched your app.
+You can see that **boot_service** has been replaced by **button_old**, which is the name of the service running in your app: the bootloader switched to application mode and launched your app.

 ### Step 7: Update your app